fassko/fassko.github.io/Content/blog/swiftui-tabview.md

 }
 ```

 Now we can unpack the code above.
-Each tab is just a `Text` view and the tab item is a `Label` with a title and system image that is a SF Symbol.
+Each tab is just a `Text` view, and the tab item is a `Label` with a title and system image that is an SF Symbol.

 ![SwiftUI DisclosureGroup](/assets/swiftui-tabview/swiftui-tabview.gif)

 ### Control the selected tab programmatically

-If we want to control the selected tab programmatically we need to use the second approach to initialise method where besides the content we need to pass a state variable that keeps the current selected tab.
-Another important step is to mark each tab with a `tag` modifier with a value that conforms to the `Hashable` protocol.
-This is how SwiftUI layout engine differs between the tabs and can understand the uniqueness.
+Suppose we want to control the selected tab programmatically.
+In that case, we need to use the second approach to initialize the method where besides the content, we need to pass a state variable that keeps the currently selected tab.
+Another critical step is to mark each tab with a `tag` modifier with a value that conforms to the `Hashable` protocol.
+This is how the SwiftUI layout engine differs between the tabs and can understand the uniqueness.

 ```
 TabView(selection: $selectedTab) {